-League City Complex Marital Estates Attorney
+League City Complex Marital Estates Lawyer

 In Texas, when a married couple does not have a premarital agreement and chooses to go through a divorce, their property will be divided according to the state’s community property laws.
 Unfortunately, this can be a difficult process when the parties have a substantial amount of both community property and separate property.
-Determining the nature and value of assets becomes crucial in complex marital estate cases when property division is contested, making it extremely important to obtain the advice of an experienced League City marital estate attorney.
+Determining the nature and value of assets becomes crucial in complex marital estate cases when property division is contested, making it extremely important to obtain the advice of an experienced League City marital estate lawyer.

 Generally, Texas law states that all property acquired prior to a marriage remains the exclusive property of the owner unless it has been commingled with marital property.
 However, any property obtained by the couple (with a few exceptions) during the marriage is considered community property and must be divided according to what the court deems just.
 Any type of asset can be identified as either community property or separate property, including:

 - Business interests;

 Separate property generally falls under one of the following categories: